Elephants in India

 Credits: Team Kings Lodge, Bandhavgarh

-Elephants of Bandhavgarh
+Elephants of Bandhavgarh National Park in India

-The migrant elephants are now permanent residents of the Bandhavgarh National park, and can be frequently spotted in the core and buffer areas.
+The migrant elephants are now permanent residents of the Bandhavgarh National park and can be frequently spotted in the core and buffer areas.

 During summers and other seasons, there are multiple safari encounters with the elephant herds.